Ninth variation of classical group characters of type A-D and Littlewood identities: Abstract

 \section{Abstract}

 We introduce certain generalisations of the characters of the classical Lie groups, extending the recently defined factorial characters of Foley and King.
-This is done by replacing the factorial powers with an arbitrary sequence of polynomials.
+In this extension, the factorial powers are replaced with an arbitrary sequence of polynomials, as in Sergeev-Veselov’s generalised Schur functions and Okada’s generalised Schur P- and Q-functions.
 We also offer a similar generalisation for the rational Schur functions.
 We derive Littlewood-type identities for our generalisations.
-These identities allow us to give new unflagged Jacobi--Trudi identities for the Foley--King factorial characters and for rational versions of the factorial Schur functions.
-We also propose an extension of the original Macdonald's ninth variation of Schur functions to the case of symplectic and orthogonal characters, which helps us prove Nägelsbach--Kostka identities.
+These identities allow us to give new (unflagged) Jacobi--Trudi identities for the Foley--King factorial characters and for rational versions of the factorial Schur functions.
+We also propose an extension of the original Macdonald's ninth variation of Schur functions to the case of symplectic and orthogonal characters, which helps us prove N\"{a}gelsbach--Kostka identities.